Introduction

 -

-Protection against oxidative stress: It neutralizes free radicals and protects the skin from damage caused by UV radiation and environmental pollution.
+Protection against oxidative stress: It neutralizes free radicals and protects the skin from damage caused by UV radiation and pollution.

 -

-Anti-aging effects: Coenzyme Q10 helps reduce fine lines and wrinkles and makes skin look firmer and more youthful.
+Anti-aging effects: Coenzyme Q10 helps reduce fine lines and wrinkles and makes the skin look firmer and more youthful.

 Natural sources and application

 Coenzyme Q10 is found in foods such as meat, fish, nuts, and seeds.
 In skincare, it is used in creams, serums, and masks.
-For optimal results, coenzyme Q10 should be regularly incorporated into your skincare routine.
+For optimal results, coenzyme Q10 should be regularly integrated into your skincare routine.

 -